webtechnick/CakePHP-Whos-Online-Plugin/README.txt

  1) Copy /online into app/plugins/online

  2a) Run the online.sql into your database
- 2b) Run "cake schema run create -path plugins/online/config/sql -name online
+ 2b) Run cake schema run create -path plugins/online/config/sql -name online
    note: if you choose the cake schema route I suggest changing your database engine to MEMORY as it will be faster to access/write than default.